Zehelein/pg-transactional-outbox/README.md

 event-driven architecture where the loss or duplication of a message could have significant consequences.

+# Pattern

-# What is the transactional outbox pattern
+## What is the transactional outbox pattern

 The transactional outbox pattern is a design pattern that allows you to reliably send messages within the context of a database transaction.
 It is used to ensure